miguelCT/github-repositories-explorer/README.md

 - **@mui/material** & **@mui/icons-material**: Leverages Material UI components for a consistent and beautiful design following Google's Material Design guidelines.

 ### Data Management:
 - **React Query**: Provides an easy and performant way to manage API calls and cached data within React components.
+- **octokit/rest**: GitHub REST API client for JavaScript

+### Routing
+- **React Router**: Handles client-side routing for the application, enabling navigation between different views.
+Used as a library due to simplicity.

 ### Development Tools:
 - **Vite**: Used as the build tool, offering a fast and efficient development experience with hot module replacement.
 - **Storybook**: Facilitates the development and visualization of isolated UI components.
-- **Playwright**: Enables end-to-end testing of your application.
 - **ESLint + Prettier** & **Husky**: Enforce consistent coding style and run linting checks pre-commit for better code quality.

 ### Testing:
 - **Vitest** + **testing-library**: For fast unit tests for Vitest + react applications.
-- **Playwright** Test: Provides end-to-end testing capabilities for simulating user interactions.
+- **Playwright** Provides end-to-end testing capabilities for simulating user interactions.

 ### CI/CD:
 - **GitHub Actions**: